Pranavchiku/pranavchiku.blogs/content/openmp-blog/openmp-llvm-apis.md

 ### translated code

 To write the code that uses llvm openmp routines, we first need to understand how this gets compiled, and this can be done by emitting llvm.
-To do this, one shall use the following code:
+To do this, one shall use the following command:

 ```
 clang++ -S -emit-llvm a.cpp -fopenmp
 ```

 Generated llvm looks like:

-> a.ll

 <details>